-Media and Outreach Officer/Committee Member
+Outreach Officer/Committee Member

 He obtained his B. Tech.
 (Geoinformatics Engineering) degree from Andhra University (2012) and MSc (Geo-information Science and Earth Observation) degree through a joint program of Indian Institute of Remote Sensing, India and ITC, University of Twente, The Netherlands (2014).
 The research experience acquired through these degrees includes coastal sea level rise monitoring and advanced hyperspectral image processing.
 His current research interests include multi-modal medical imaging systems, biomedical applications of lasers and hyperspectral image processing.